Desmond Lim

-Lim was initially considered a protégé of Chiam See Tong, the SDA leader from 2001 to 2011, until they had a falling-out, which led to Chiam and the SPP withdrawing from the SDA.
-Widely seen in opposition circles as a friendly person who is pleasant to talk to, Lim is also known for his willingness to attempt new methods of campaigning and has described himself as "dedicated and determined".
-When he was campaigning during the 2013 by-election, he was scorned for his poor diction in the videos of his speeches he had posted online.
+Lim was initially considered a protégé of Chiam See Tong until they had a falling out in 2011, which led to Chiam and the SPP withdrawing from the SDA.
+Lim is known for his willingness to attempt new methods of campaigning and has described himself as "dedicated and determined".

-Background
+Education

-Lim holds a Master of Engineering Management from the University of Wollongong, and had been a principal engineer at the teleco company M1.
+Lim holds a Master of Engineering Management from the University of Wollongong.

+Career

+Lim started his career as an air-conditioner mechanic and technician, and currently works as a principal engineer at the telecommunication company M1.

+Community service

+Since 2011, Lim has been running a charity organisation called Dedicated Locals' Caring Community to help those who have fallen on hard times.
+To date, it has benefitted over 7,000 beneficiaries in Singapore, South East Asia, China and Nepal through the provision of free amenity services, giving out free basic necessities, and missionary trips.
+In recognition of his community contributions, he was conferred with the title of "Dato' Sri Utama" in 2019.

 Political career

-2001 general election

-Lim was formerly an assistant secretary-general of the opposition Singapore People's Party (SPP) and president of another opposition party, the Singapore Justice Party (SJP).
-In 2001, the SJP and SPP joined forces with two other opposition parties, the National Solidarity Party (NSP) and Pertubuhan Kebangsaan Melayu Singapura (PKMS), to form the Singapore Democratic Alliance (SDA).
-Lim made his electoral debut during the 2011 general election when he joined a five-member SDA team to contest in Jalan Besar GRC against a five-member team from the governing People's Action Party (PAP).
+Lim was the chairman of the Singapore Justice Party (SJP), which he left for the Singapore People's Party (SPP) in 1996.
+He became the assistant secretary-general of the SPP from December 1997 to 2006.
+Lim made his electoral debut during the 2001 general election when he joined a five-member SDA team to contest in Jalan Besar GRC against a five-member team from the governing People's Action Party (PAP).
 The SDA team lost with 25.51% of the vote against the PAP team's 74.49%.

-2006 general election

 Lim joined a six-member SDA team contesting in Pasir Ris–Punggol GRC during the 2006 general election against a PAP team led by Defence Minister Teo Chee Hean.
 At the time, Lim was assistant secretary-general of the SDA.
 The SDA team lost to the PAP team with 31.3% of the vote against the PAP team's 68.7%.

+In 2009, Lim became the secretary-general of the SDA.
+In October 2010, he was replaced with Mohamad Hamim Aliyas as the secretary-general of the SDA by Chiam See Tong during a central executive committee meeting of SPP.
+SPP founder and chairman Sin Kek Tong said Chiam's move was due to Lim opposing Reform Party (RP) joining the SDA.
+However, in an SDA council meeting held shortly after, the council rejected the decision of Chiam and Lim remained as the secretary-general.